 Those cookies in the back right were mine too, and they were definitely delicious, but not as visually enticing as these adorable santa hats.
 I’ll be sure to share the recipe for those molasses-gingerbread cookies later!
 Apparently everyone really, really likes strawberries, most of the chocolate covered strawberries are gone too.
 Unfortunately they are quite expensive this time of year, but I recommend splurging once and impressing your guests!

 Did I mention how easy these were yet?
-Bake some brownie mix in mini muffin tins, top them with strawberries, and decorate with piped melted white chocolate.
+Bake some brownie mix in mini muffin tins, top them with strawberries, and decorate with piped melted white chocolate or buttercream.
 Beautiful and impressive, go make them now!

 Santa Hat Brownie Bites